Chapter 3:

 “That’s fine.
 I'll believe you.”

-Katie looked up at the windows to the second floor but couldn’t see anyone.
+Katie looked up to the windows on the second floor but couldn’t see anyone.
 “Spike, are you sure he’s still here?”

 “He said to come by.
 I’ll give him a call.”
 The young man pulled out his phone and attempted to call his co-worker.
 “Hello?”
-He said into the phone’s receiver, clearly a bit annoyed as it connected.
+He said into the phone’s receiver as it connected, a bit annoyed.

 “You’re here?”
-Was nonchalantly said in response from Vernon.
+Was nonchalantly, said nonchalantly by Vernon.

 “Don’t worry, I can see you from up here!”